MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-bitmapinfoheader.md

 <h3><a id="Calculating_Surface_Stride"></a><a id="calculating_surface_stride"></a><a id="CALCULATING_SURFACE_STRIDE"></a>Calculating Surface Stride</h3>
 In an uncompressed bitmap, the stride is the number of bytes needed to go from the start of one row of pixels to the start of the next row.
 The image format defines a minimum stride for an image.
 In addition, the graphics hardware might require a larger stride for the surface that contains the image.

 For uncompressed RGB formats, the minimum stride is always the image width in bytes, rounded up to the nearest <b>DWORD</b>.
-You can use `GDI_DIBWIDTHBYTES()`/`GDI_DIBSIZE()` marcos or the following formula to calculate the stride and image size:
+To calculate the stride and image size, you can use the **GDI_DIBWIDTHBYTES** and/or **GDI_DIBSIZE** macros, or the following formula:

 ```cpp
 stride = ((((biWidth * biBitCount) + 31) & ~31) >> 3);